Skip to main content

 If you would like current customers to continue to experience the campaign they have already seen, the steps detailed above will be perfect.

 If you would like to ensure that any traffic, new or old, gets split for a test regardless of prior history, you will want to complete steps 2–6 again to test two new campaigns against each other.
-You will also want to end your evergreen campaign so that it stops receiving traffic.
+You will also want to pause your evergreen campaign so that it stops receiving traffic.
 To do so, navigate to your Programs page and open the menu on the right of the campaign you want to end, then select the End option.

 What if I host the promotions I want to test?